xvxx/deadwiki/README.md

 | `F9`          | Toggle Side-By-Side      |
 | `F11`         | Toggle Fullscreen        |

-## ~ gui mode ~

-There is a "native" app that uses your system's WebKit to view the local webserver, which it starts and manages.

-You can start it by using `make gui` to build a `dead` binary, then passing the `-g` flag to it:

-    $ make gui
-    $ ./dead -g -p 8001 wiki/

 ## ~ hacking ~

 The code is in pretty rough shape right now, as this is mostly a